 While this sounds far-fetched, my guess is that it’s not far off.
 The video production technology exists today and the personalization is no more than an API call away.
-For $15 per headset and an investment in some VR video production, you could WOW your most elusive candidates in ways that they’ve never experienced, giving you an edge over your competition.
+For $15 per headset and an investment in some video production equipment, VR recruitment could WOW your most elusive candidates in ways that they’ve never experienced, giving you an edge over your competition.

 For an example, take a look at how General Mills used VR for recruiting new graduates to their headquarters in Minneapolis.

 While Google Cardboard is an acceptable vehicle for taking an office tour to the next level, it’s just the beginning of where VR environments could transform the recruiting process.
 Cardboard won’t be the goggles of choice for more advanced applications, but I can only imagine what the future will bring once the devices get better, more affordable and more ubiquitous.